-The Proposal consists of three parcels: (1) Lora Lake Apartments Parcel (LL Apartments Parcel), (2) Lora Lake Parcel (LL Parcel), and (3) 1982 Dredged Material Containment Area (DMCA).
+The Proposal consists of three areas: (1) Lora Lake Apartments Parcel (LL Apartments Parcel), (2) Lora Lake Parcel (LL Parcel), and (3) 1982 Dredged Material Containment Area (DMCA).
 The Proposal straddles the boundary between the Cities of Burien and SeaTac, Washington.

-The LL Apartments Parcel occupies approximately 8.3 acres of currently vacant land in the City of Burien that is bounded to the north by State Route 518 (SR 518), to the east and southeast by Des Moines Memorial Drive, to the west by 8th Avenue South, and to the south by an open area.
+The LL Apartments Parcel occupies approximately 8.3 acres of currently vacant land in the City of Burien that is bounded to the north by State Route 518 (SR 518), to the east and southeast by Des Moines Memorial Drive, to the West by 8th Avenue South, and to the south by an open area.
 The LL Parcel is located to the southeast of the LL Apartments Parcel, on the east side of Des Moines Memorial Drive.
-The LL Parcel consists of approximately 7.1 acres of laud, including the approximately 3-acre Lora Lake and a Port-constructed wetland aquatic habitat mitigation area.
-The LL Parcel is bounded to the north by the SR 518 highway interchange, to the east and south by Port-owned habitat mitigation area and the northern boundary of the airport operations area, and to the west and northwest by Des Moines Memorial Drive.
+The LL Parcel consists of approximately 7.1 acres of land, including the approximately 3-acre Lora Lake and a Port-constructed aquatic habitat mitigation area, and to the west and northwest by Des Moines Memorial Drive.
 The DMCA is located adjacent to the LL Parcel, to the northeast, on Port property.
-The DMCA is located within the secured airport area within security fencing.
-The DMCA has an area of approximately 2.75 acres, based on review of aerial photographs.
+The DMCA is located within the secured airport area, within security fencing.
+The DMCA has an area of approximately 2.75 acres.
 The eastern half of the DMCA is an approximately 1.5-acre vegetated area covered by a mixture of grasses and invasive and pioneering plant species.
 The remaining approximately 1.25 acres of land is the location of the Approach Lighting System for SeaTac International Airport.